GavinSpens/startup/README.md

 - functional react components - I honestly have no idea if the components are functional...
 I definitely attempted getting these
 - router - I'm 90% sure that this one would be working but idk
 - hooks - I was focused on just making it work first, so I didn't get to this at all

+(I never pushed the react update to the server because it never was functional enough, so uhh yeah.
+If you want the link to the site, like from the websocket deliverable, [here it is](https://startup.videolibrary.click))